YouTube Has Been Building A TikTok Competitor For Some Time

 YouTube has begun experimenting with its own hashtag challenges.

-Due to Coronavirus millions have been forced to stay home.
+Millions have been forced to stay home due to Coronavirus.
 YouTube helped get the word out by launching the Stay Home #withme challenge.
 The Stay home #withme challenge invited creators to make videos around activities anyone could do from home.

 YouTube consolidated all #withme videos under the hashtag (much in the same way TikTok does).
 YouTube doesn’t typically create or promote specific content asks from its community.
 In making this change YouTube mirrored hashtag challenges.